 As of January 2018, the journal Geosphere became 100% Gold Open Access, with an article publication charge (APC) of US$1,750 per accepted paper.
-GSA members receive a US$100 discount on this APC.
+GSA members receive a US$100 discount (US$200 for papers submitted 1 March 2021 and after) on this APC.
 There are no other color or page charges, and a waiver system is in place.
 No manuscript will be rejected for an inability to pay.

 Geosphere papers published on or after 1 January 2018 will be published under the terms of the CC-BY-NC license.
 If an author wants their paper to have a CC-BY license, the APC is increased to US$2,750.